California Promise Program

 What if I am not accepted or have been removed from the program?

-You will still be a student at CSUMB and will be able to register for classes, however without a priority registration.
+You will still be a student at CSUMB and can register for classes but without a priority registration.

 Note: Once you have been removed from the program, you will be notified via email

-January 19, 2024: Schedule a CA Promise advising appointment with your advisor by this date (advisors are usually booked about 2 weeks in advance)
+ASAP: Schedule a CA Promise advising appointment with your advisor by this date (Academic Advisors are usually booked about two weeks in advance)

 Questions?